 Billing UI compliant with LP.

-Enhanced security (two authentication bypass vulnerabilities fixed).
+Enhanced security (two authentication bypasses fixed).

 Next Milestones

-Full New Registration Flow Verification.
+Full New Registration Flow Confirmation

-Feedback Loop Operation Test.
+Feedback Loop Operation Test

 Towards Launch

-Pickup Hook (For Media/Community)
+Pickup Hook (For Media & Communities)

 Technical Topic: The pros and cons of the “using AI agents to verify AI agents” pattern.
 The gap between formal correctness and practical correctness.
 Schema existence ≠ actual usage.